The city of Pogradec is located in the south-eastern part of Albania, along the shores of Lake Ohrid, the deepest lake in the Balkans.

 The archaeological site is located on the hill of the village of Lin north of Pogradec.
 The site was once an important settlement and fortress of the ancient Illyrian tribes that lived throughout Lake Ohrid.

 The site is mostly not yet fully excavated; however, the beautiful mosaics and exposed sections of the ancient walls offer visitors a glimpse of the hidden treasures that lie underground.
-The views of the lake and the surrounding mountains of the hill above Lin are particularly beautiful.
+The views of the lake and the surrounding mountains of the hill above Lin are stunning.

 Drilon water sources